 The Fort Sumter Hotel has had its share of notable guests.
 John F. Kennedy, then a young Naval intelligence officer, stayed in 1942.
 While there, he engaged in a tryst with a suspected German spy that was recorded by the FBI.
 The ensuing scandal changed the course of history.
 Playwright Tennessee Williams and Producer Irene Selznick visited in 1947.
 In fact, Williams hand wrote scenes for “A Streetcar Named Desire” on hotel stationery.
 Between those dates it served as the headquarters for the Sixth Naval District (prior to its move to the old Navy Base), before being remodeled and returned to hotel operation.

 Throughout the 1950s, famed Charleston Renaissance artist Alfred Hutty’s paintings and etchings were on permanent exhibit in the hotel.
 He even held annual exhibitions there in the hopes of selling this work to the steadily-growing number of tourists in the Holy City.
-His 1949 mural “Attack on Fort Sumter” still hangs in the hotel lobby, where a full-sized reproduction still hangs today.
+His 1949 mural “Attack on Fort Sumter” occupied a prominent place in the hotel lobby, where a full-sized reproduction still hangs today.
 (The original can now be found in the auditorium of The Charleston Museum.)

-Residents of the building enjoy panoramic views of White Point Gardens, historic Battery mansions, city rooftops and steeples, the Ashley and Cooper Rivers, Patriots Point and the Yorktown, and even Fort Sumter and the Atlantic Ocean.
+Residents of the building enjoy panoramic views of White Point Gardens, historic Battery mansions, city rooftops and steeples, the Ashley and Cooper Rivers, the Ravenel Bridge, Patriots Point and the Yorktown, and even Fort Sumter and the Atlantic Ocean.
 The South of Broad location at the corner of King Street and Murray Blvd. can’t be beat.
-Amenities include on-site security, parking lots, an exercise room and private palmetto tree-lined pool along the Battery.
+Amenities include on-site security, parking lots, an exercise room, and private palmetto tree-lined pool along the Battery.
 If you would like to live in this piece of Charleston history, Disher, Hamrick & Myers is offering a corner-unit condo 508, with 2 bedrooms and 1.5 baths for sale.
-Contact Real Estate Agent Saida A. Russell at 843.478.9391 for more information.
+Contact Real Estate Agent Douglas Berlinsky at 843.224.4708 for more information.